prinjal/fetch-rewards/2.queries/README.md

 1. To streamline the process, I transformed the unstructured data into a relational database format.
 2. The provided docker-compose file preloads this data into a PostgreSQL database and offers an interactive interface for executing queries.
 3. I've uploaded the Docker image to Docker Hub.
-You can download and access the docker-compose file in this directory with the following command:
+You can download docker-compose file from this directory and access the interface with the following command:

    ```shell
    docker compose up --build